Analysis

 The Bottom Line

-American households hold $4.5 trillion in checking accounts.
-Most of that money earns almost nothing, while equally safe, equally liquid alternatives pay 4% or more.
-The result is an invisible wealth transfer—tens of billions of dollars per year in lost interest, flowing from households to nowhere.
+American households hold roughly $4.5 trillion in checking accounts.
+Most of it earns almost nothing, while equally safe, equally liquid alternatives pay 4% or more.
+The result is an invisible drain — tens of billions of dollars a year in interest that's never earned.

-Centinel is designed to solve exactly this problem.
-It forecasts your checking account balance 60 days forward, shows you your projected Account Low, lets you set your Floor, and calculates your Available Cash automatically.
-No spreadsheets, no guesswork—just clarity about what you can confidently move.
-If you're ready to stop leaving money on the table, join the waitlist to get early access.
+Centinel is built to solve exactly this.
+It forecasts your checking account balance 2 months forward, shows your projected Account Low, lets you set your Floor, and calculates your Available Cash automatically — no spreadsheets, no guesswork, just clarity about what you can confidently move.
+If you're ready to stop leaving money on the table, join the waitlist for early access.

 This article is for informational purposes and reflects one approach to analyzing household cash management.
 It is not financial advice.
 Interest rates, personal circumstances, and financial needs vary.
 When in doubt, consult a financial professional.